ZhengtianZhu/shadowAnalysis-Cesium-1.10.3/README.md

 # 2023/6/1
 I am replacing this  "shadowQuery = new Cesium.ShadowQueryPoints(scene); ".
 At present, I need to write a similar function of this.
 I am referring to others' realization at present since it is a huge project.
+Finally, I choose to seek help from this link: https://www.liaomz.top/2023/04/18/cesium-zhong-shi-xian-yin-ying-lu-fen-xi/, which has the module I need.
 # Start date
 2023/4/15